dswann101164/azure-noob-blog/posts/2025-09-28-modernizing-azure-workbooks.md

 - Workbooks
 cover: static/images/hero/azure-workbook-enhancement.png
 ---

+## Why Nobody Teaches Workbooks

+Azure Monitor Workbooks are one of the most powerful operational tools in Azure.
+Yet **zero Azure certifications teach how to build them.**

+The AZ-104 exam mentions Workbooks exist.
+That's it.
+No hands-on labs.
+No dashboard design principles.
+No KQL for data source integration.
+Nothing about parameters, filters, or creating Workbooks teams actually use.

+I wrote about this certification gap here: [The Azure Role Microsoft Forgot to Certify](/blog/azure-reporting-role-microsoft-should-create/).

+The irony: Azure admins spend more time building Workbooks and dashboards than deploying VMs, but Microsoft doesn't validate these skills.
+So we learn from community examples like Billy York's Azure Inventory Workbook.

+Here's how I modernized it for 2025.

+---

 Azure Monitor Workbooks are powerful tools for creating custom dashboards and reports, but keeping them current with Azure's rapidly expanding service catalog can be challenging.
 Recently, I enhanced Billy York's excellent Azure Inventory Workbook to support modern Azure environments while fixing several technical issues that had accumulated over time.

 ## Building on Solid Foundations